Jacklizeya/Jacklizeya/README.md

 Hello World I'm Jack Li
 - 🔭 I’m a software engineer at Silicon Valley USA with F.A.A.N.G company
 - 🌱 I’m focusing on Full Stack Web Developement
-- 👯 I’m very interested about combining new software skills with my past engineering experience, possible application like Drones, IOT, SpaceX, Tesla
+- 👯 I’m very interested about combining new software skills with my past engineering experience, possible application like Robotics, Drones, IOT, Space Exploration

 I learn by
 1. Research deeply